 Money in the Bank and 'surprise' these days go hand-in-hand, whether because of match winners, unexpected cash-ins and even returns, so expect the, erm, expected unexpectedness this year, too.

-To get you in the mood for this weekend's show, here are ten of the biggest WWE Money in the Bank surprises.
+To get you in the mood for the upcoming show, here are 10 of the biggest WWE Money in the Bank surprises.

 10. Matt Hardy Returns